 This is the downside of limiting rewards solely to purchase behaviors.
 When buying is low, so is the effectiveness of your rewards.

 More than ever it is the overall customer experience that builds true loyalty.
 Your loyalty program should invest in rewarding engagement-based actions.

 Encouraging customers to engage with your brand in multiple ways (not just during the check-out process) creates a larger, more improved brand experience for your customers.
 In one study over 54% of customers said they’d purchase from a company where they had an excellent customer experience - which is separate from good customer service.

-Rewarding customers for non-transactional behaviors — engaging with your brand’s social media accounts, signing up for news alerts, or participating in a brand-sponsored event — tells your customers you’re invested in them.
-Not just their purchases.
+Most importantly, rewarding customers for non-transactional behaviors — engaging with your brand’s social media accounts, signing up for news alerts, or participating in a brand-sponsored event — tells customers you’re invested in them as people.
+Not just purchases.

-The brand who provides excellent products at great prices and a smooth shopping process with a personalized touch is who stands out amongst competitors.
+The brand providing excellent products at great prices and a smooth shopping process with a personalized touch stands out among competitors.

 When the customer also receives valuable rewards for those purchases, it only enhances the already-positive engagement.

 If you focus only on analyzing the past purchases, you miss understanding your customer as a whole.
 You restrict yourself to a one-dimensional view of the customer by only using historical data.